kennethtran91/Spotlight/docs/api-endpoints.md

   - only if the user is signed in
 - `DELETE /api/comments/:id`
   - only if the user is signed in and comment written by user

+### Upvotes

+- `POST /api/comments`
+  - only if the user is signed in
-- `PATCH /api/comments/:id`
+- `DELETE /api/comments/:id`
-  - only if the user is signed in and comment written by user
+  - only if the user is signed in